llewellynksj/fuelbot/README.md

 ### Dummy Account:

-For the purposes of project assessment a dummy account with the below details has been set up with a cars details, so that records and insights can be viewed fully without the need to complete a number of entries:
+For the purposes of project assessment a dummy account with the below details has been set up and the details of a car have been added.
+This means records and insights can be viewed fully without the need to complete a number of entries:

 Username: joebloggs

 Password: password1

 ### **Pep 8**
 The Pep8 Linter shows no errors in the final code of this programme.
 It does however show 4 warning messages.
-These message all realte to my use of global variables.
+These messages all realte to my use of global variables.

-From what I understood from online resources(such as [this article from Programiz](https://www.programiz.com/python-programming/global-keyword) and [this article from GeeksforGeeks](https://www.geeksforgeeks.org/global-local-variables-python/)) you can declare a global variable outside of functions, and if you are re-assigning it’s value within a function you need to use the global keyword to do this.
+From what I understood from online resources (such as [this article from Programiz](https://www.programiz.com/python-programming/global-keyword) and [this article from GeeksforGeeks](https://www.geeksforgeeks.org/global-local-variables-python/)) you can declare a global variable outside of functions, and if you are re-assigning it’s value within a function you need to use the global keyword to do this.
 Linter wants me to change these variables to uppercase as it thinks they are constants but they are not constants as their value changes.
 Given more time I would have liked to explore this issue further as it appears this is not the pythonic way to do this.
 It is something I intend to fix in the future.